Bike Helmets

 CPSC is the U.S. consumer safety standard.
 CE EN 1078 is the European equivalent.
 ASTM F1492 is required for BMX and full-face helmets.
 Avoid uncertified helmets — they may look the part but offer little real protection.

-Look for good ventilation (12+ vents) — summer rides in Lahore or Karachi heat will test any helmet.
+Look for good ventilation (12+ vents) — summer rides in hot climates will test any helmet.
 Removable, washable padding is worth it given dust and humidity.
-A bug net behind the front vents helps in monsoon season.
+A bug net behind the front vents helps in wet season.

 Frequently asked questions